meuleman/epilogos/README.md

 ## Visualizing results

-We strongly recommend using [HiGlass](https://higlass.io) to visualize the per-site per-state results written to the file `scores.txt.gz`.
+We recommend using [HiGlass](https://higlass.io) to visualize the per-site per-state results written to the file `scores.txt.gz`.
 Further instructions are forthcoming.

 ## Support